 Premium Proxy to Avoid Getting Blocked

 A premium proxy service is the best method to avoid being blocked while ensuring greater stability and faster connection speeds.
-ZenRows is an excellent option because it offers diverse and effective features.
-You'll get geotargeting, flexible pricing starting at $49/mo, get charged only for successful requests, and premium proxy rotation.
+ZenRows is an excellent option because it offers a residential proxy service with advanced tools to bypass anti-bot measures.
+With ZenRows, you get premium proxy rotation, geotargeting, scraper API, and more.
+It also offers a unified pricing and charges only for successful requests.

 Let's see how to use ZenRows' Wget proxy to scrape G2's Homepage that blocked us before.
-Get your ZenRows API key and 1,000 free credits by signing up for a new account.
+Get your ZenRows API key and up to 1,000 free URLs by signing up for a new account.
 You'll get access to the easy-to-navigate dashboard, like in the below image:

 use_proxy = on